kkhatke/Dataset_QA/README.md

 Save DQA Report: A DQA report is generated and saved to a text file.
 Users can download the DQA report using a separate download link.

-The code is well-documented and organized, making it easy to understand and modify.
 It provides a useful tool for data analysts and practitioners to quickly assess and improve the quality of their datasets.
 To run this code, make sure you have the Streamlit library installed (pip install streamlit), and then execute the script using the command streamlit run your_script.py in your terminal.